 All applicants must establish a VTS (Dentistry) mentor.
 Mentors can be anyone that has become credentialed as a VTS (Dentistry) by the AVDT.
 A list of available mentors will be provided to you in the current year application packet; as this list changes annually.
 No other list will be provided prior to the application packet.
 No other veterinarians, veterinary technicians or people in human dentistry are eligible to serve as an AVDT mentor.
 Applicants are required to provide the mentor with an outline detailing how they intend to accomplish the training program.
 The mentor must then approve this outline.
 Once the training methods are agreed upon, the applicant must sign and submit the proposal to the AVDT Board of Directors for further approval.
 If an applicant needs help finding a mentor, they should contact our Secretary at email@example.com

 Once the application is accepted, the applicant will receive a credentials packet with information on the required case logs, case reports, CE requirements, and all other necessary requirements.
 Notice of acceptance will be issued within 30 days.
 The packet will also contain all the current information required for the credentials packet to be submitted for review.
 The Credentials Chair will communicate with tracking veterinary technicians and their mentors throughout the process and can be contacted with any questions.
 The credentialing process takes approximately 2 years.
 Please see Credentialing Process tab for more detailed information on the credentialing portion.

 After the credentials packet is accepted, the applicant is then known as a candidate and will be eligible to sit for the exam, which is held yearly.
-The exam is a three part exam which will evaluate all aspects of being a VTS (Dentistry).
+The exam is a two part exam which will evaluate all aspects of being a VTS (Dentistry).
 Please see The Exam tab for more detailed information on the exam portion.

-Once the candidate has successfully passed all three parts of the exam, they will be granted the VTS (Dentistry) designation.
+Once the candidate has successfully passed all two parts of the exam, they will be granted the VTS (Dentistry) designation.
 New career opportunities may be available such as teaching clinical skills, local and/or national lecturing and possibly publishing.